rust-lang/rfcs/text/0000-pi-types.md

 externally.
 It makes Rust much more complicated, and drives it in a direction, which might not be wanted.

-It aligns with Rust's goals: effective statical checking.
+It aligns with Rust's goals: effective static checking.
 As such, runtime assertions are to a less extend needed.

 # How we teach this